AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-a-sandbox.md

    >
    >While you could use any arbitrary values for your sandbox name and title, sticking to the values suggested is recommended as we will refer to these labels throughout the tutorial

-Sandboxes take approximately fifteen minutes to create and "[!UICONTROL Creating]" status will display:
+Sandboxes take approximately fifteen minutes to create and a "[!UICONTROL Creating]" status will display during this time:
    ![](assets/sandbox-creating.png)

 Wait until your sandbox is "[!UICONTROL Active]" before continuing to the next steps: